Mission - 7460 Hurd Street

 • When will the applications for this housing be available?
 Will there be couples housing available?
 How low barrier will this housing be?
 In this community we need housing that accepts people to come in when they are still using drugs or alcohol and support to go through the process of rehabilitation and wellness .
 I am hoping the rules will apply to folks still using .

-Becky Brisson asked about 3 years ago
+Becky Brisson asked over 3 years ago

 People who apply to live at the housing need to meet eligibility requirements around income, homelessness and required supports and programming.
 Residents are low-income individuals over the age of 19 who live in the community, have a history of homelessness and who need additional support services to maintain housing.
 Priority goes to people who are further along and either already on a path to recovery from drug or alcohol use or are ready to make a change in their lives and want help to do so.
 Youth will also be prioritized, and specific supports provided to help them thrive.
 All residents will be provided support to assist with their successful tenancy, including daily meal services.